-- inspecting the loan and guarantee agreements, agreeing terms and conditions with related parties and analysing whether the performance of the loans is in line therewith; - confirming the outstanding balances with related companies; - evaluating the Company's assessment of the recoverability of loans receivable by analysing the cash flow projections for Timan Investments Holdings Limited, as well as the financial position and performance of the related party borrowers for the reporting period.
+- inspecting the loan and guarantee agreements, agreeing terms and conditions with related parties and analysing whether the performance of the loans is in line therewith; - confirming the outstanding balances with related companies; and - evaluating the Company's assessment of the recoverability of loans receivable by analysing the cash flow projections for Timan Investments Holdings Limited, as well as the financial position and performance of the related party borrowers for the reporting period.
 Our procedures focused on considering the reasonableness of key assumptions underlying the planned cash inflows and outflows and assessing their consistency with our understanding of the business and industry developments, and historical data.
-The analysis of the financial position and performance of the related party borrowers was also a key procedure to assess any significant increase in credit risk; and - evaluating the Company's assessment of the subsequent events including the financial effect of COVID-19.
+We also focused on updates made to respond to the expected impacts and uncertainties around COVID-19 developments.
+The analysis of the financial position and performance of the related party borrowers was also a key procedure to assess any significant increase in credit risk.

-We have also assessed the relevance and adequacy of disclosures relating to loans receivable from related companies presented in notes 1.2, 9 and 10 and disclosures relating to subsequent events presented in note 18 to the financial statements.
+We have also assessed the relevance and adequacy of disclosures relating to loans receivable from related companies presented in notes 1.2, 2, 9 and 10 to the financial statements.